Rules

 Ottovski System

 One system developed by a member of the International Kriegsspiel Society is the Ottovski System, designed by Otto Salo.
 It is focused on Napoleonic combat with pieces being battalions, squadrons and batteries.
 Game turns represent 15 minutes.
 The special thing about the system are the unit type specific twelve sided dice for infantry, cavalry and artillery.
 The rules are freely available and include tips for umpires and players.
+The system undergoes a revamp in summer 2023.

 Kriegsspiel 2022

 Heavily inspired by Reisswitz’s 1824 rules, the K22 System was developed by Marshall Neal of the International Kriegsspiel Society.
 The rules focus on detachment level (brigade to division) and represent 5 minute turns.
 However, they are much more streamlined for efficient play, and use specific dice to abstract combat effects compared to Reisswitz.
-The rules can be bought at the IKS Etsy shop.
+The rules can be bought in the IKS Etsy shop.

-Join our Discord server and become part of a growing community of over 750 members from all around the globe.
+Join our Discord server and become part of a growing community of over 2,000 members from all around the globe.

 Get in touch either on Discord or via e-mail, leave us some feedback or suggestions or ask us anything about Kriegsspiel.